named-data/ndn-101/docs/connectivity/communication-model.md

+---
+title: Communication Model
+---

-# Applications
+# NDN Communication Model

-NDN applications fetch data using Interest-Data packet exchanges.
-The process of such an exchange can be summarized as follows:
+NDN applications communicate using Interest-Data packet exchanges.
+The process of such an exchange can be summarized as follows.

   1. An application that desires a piece of data sends an Interest packet.
      The Interest packet contains the name of the data being requested.